 2/3 C. Olive Oil (if an oil day), Optional

 2 – 3 Tbsps.
 Fresh Basil, Parsley, Oregano or Cilantro, (or a mixture), Finely Minced

 Trim broccoli and cauliflower and cut apart florets at the stems.
 Steam the vegetables in salted water until bright and still al dente.
 While the vegetables are steaming, place the lemon juice, olive oil, salt and pepper in a glass serving dish.
 Mince the garlic, onion and fresh basil, parsley, oregano or cilantro.
 Stir these into the lemon and oil mixture.
 When the vegetables are finished steaming, thinly slice the stems.
 Add florets and sliced stems to the mixture.
 If you are using the garbanzo beans, add them as well.
 Stir all together well.
 Cover and refrigerate for several hours, or serve the salad immediately, while still warm.

 Greek Beet Salad (Pantzaosalata)

-This Greek style beet salad was adapted from one once shared by a nun from the Ormylia Greek Orthodox Monastery in Macedonia.
-This is served as one would do with humus.
+This Greek style beet salad was adapted from one once shared by a nun from the Ormylia Greek Orthodox Monastery in

 1 Lg.
 Beet (or 2 Smaller)